GENERAL TERMS

-1. These terms of attendance are an agreement between the parents/guardians of the child and the Seymour House Ltd (‘the Organisation’).
-The parents/guardians signing an agreement to these terms are responsible for payment of the account in full.
+1. These terms of attendance are an agreement between the parents/guardians of the child and Seymour House Ltd. The parents/guardians signing an agreement to these terms are responsible for payment of the account in full.

 2. Seymour House adheres to a number of external standards and have a documented quality system which sets out the organisation’s policies, procedures and details of the quality records kept.
 These details are regularly reviewed and amended where appropriate and parents/guardians accepting these terms of attendance agree to such amendments.
-An electronic copy of each document is available in the nursery for parents to view at any time.
+An electronic copy of each document is available for parents to request at any time.

-3. Patterns of attendance will be reviewed as required and notice will be given if the Organisation chooses to change or withdraw any pattern.
+3. Patterns of attendance will be reviewed as required and notice will be given if Seymour House chooses to change or withdraw any pattern.

-4. Seymour House is committed to meeting the needs of all children in its care however if under the terms of the Admission and Attendance policy the Organisation is unable to meet the needs of the child, it reserves the right to review and amend the patterns of attendance the child has and in exceptional circumstances withdraw the place.
+4. Seymour House is committed to meeting the needs of all children in its care however if under the terms of the Admission and Attendance policy we are unable to meet the needs of the child, we reserve the right to review the child’s attendance, and in exceptional circumstances withdraw the place.

 5. Children should be dressed suitably with coats and bags, clearly named.
 The nursery may not be held responsible for damage to clothing, which can occur when children enjoy play activities such as painting, glueing or outdoor activities.
 Children are encouraged not to bring sweets or toys to the nursery.